Road & Travel Magazine

 Irritating Driving Habits

-Irritating Driving Habits: Men Versus Women
+Irritating Driving Habits : Men Versus Women

 Do you think you have any irritating driving habits?
-A new survey has revealed that while half of women drivers believe they don't, 90 percent of them don't share that feeling when it comes to male drivers and their irritating habits.
+A survey has revealed that while half of women drivers believe they don't, 90 percent of them don't share that feeling when it comes to male drivers and their irritating habits.

-"35 percent of women are driven mad by men who criticise their driving."
+"35 percent of women are

 Women's car insurance specialist Diamond surveyed both male and female motorists to find out what irritates them most about other road users and passengers of both genders, and women were certainly harsher about men than the other way around — although they didn't escape criticism entirely.